parthasarathi019/babytoys-Client/README.md

 ## Deployment

-To deploy EduPlayMart to a production environment, follow the deployment instructions specific to your hosting platform (e.g., Netlify, AWS, Firebase, Render etc.).
+To deploy BabyToys to a production environment, follow the deployment instructions specific to your hosting platform (e.g., Netlify, AWS, Firebase, Render etc.).

 ## Contributing